 SEPA environmental review usually starts when:

-- Someone submits an application to an agency for a license to construct a private project, such as an office building, a grocery store, or an apartment building;
+- Someone submits an application to an agency for a license or permit to construct a private project, such as an office building, a grocery store, or an apartment building;

 - An agency is considering construction of a public project, such as a new school, a highway, or a water pipeline; or